Time limit for challenging a will

-He said he had received between £300,000 and £350,000 and when asked how the money was received he confirmed that it was paid into a bank account.
+He said he had received between £300,000 and £350,000 and that it was paid into a bank account.
 However, he could not recall which bank nor through which firm of solicitors it was received.
 After that, he said twice that he had no bank account at the time when the inheritance money was paid to him and suggested that the money was paid to him in cash by the solicitors at an unknown address.
 His account was clearly far-fetched.

 The trustee in bankruptcy carried out his own investigation which revealed: